themediagrid.com, 47RT8V, DIRECT, 35d5010d7789b49d

 London is full of gay pride.
 There are different gay neighborhoods in London including Soho and Clapham.
 You’ll find tons of gay-owned spots including the Gay’s the Word bookstore and Konditor & Cook bakery.
 There are plenty of LGBTQ events in London including UK Pride and UK Black Pride which is the biggest celebration of black LGBTQ persons in Europe.

-When most people hear of Paris they think of the Eiffel Tower and other beautiful architecture.
+When most people hear of Paris they think of the Eiffel Tower and other beautiful architectures.
 The gays are fascinated with anything fabulous and so they would definitely enjoy Paris.

 Another thing to note is that Paris is known for fashion.
 Paris Fashion Week is the biggest show in the world.